pglevy/wiki-import-test/Home.md

 * **Speed**: With more making and less meetings, we decrease time to tangibility.
 * **Tangibility**: By making prototypes, not promises, we increase our time to alignment.
 * **Reusability**: With a focus on frameworks, we can make everything we do faster.
+* **Openness**: By sharing our work, we can benefit from and contribute to the community.

 ### What we do